If this is an emergency

 If you are unsure of whether you should go to the Emergency Room, call the Nurse Line at 773.834.WELL to determine if emergency treatment is necessary.

 Learn more about your options for care, including the Nurse Line and Emergency Room.

 During UChicago Student Wellness Office Hours

-If you declare that you are experiencing a psychological emergency, you will complete paperwork and meet with a UChicago Student Wellness urgent care therapist as quickly as possible.
+If you declare that you are experiencing a psychological emergency, you will complete paperwork and meet with an urgent care therapist as quickly as possible.
 The urgent care therapist will take time to clarify and address your emergency concerns.
 Following the meeting, you may be assigned to a UChicago Student Wellness clinical staff member, referred to a private therapist or clinic, or scheduled for a more extended intake evaluation as soon as possible.

 If you or somebody you know has been affected by sexual assault, please visit the Office of the Provost Equal Opportunity Programs website to find more information about getting help.

 Not sure where to turn?
-The Dean-on-Call is a University administrator who can be reached by calling the University of Chicago Police Department (UCPD) at 773-702-8181.
+The Dean-on-Call is an administrator and can be reached by calling the University of Chicago Police Department (UCPD) at 773-702-8181.
 Please be prepared to leave a 10-digit call-back number, as UCPD will page the Dean-on-Call for you.
 Students, faculty, or staff may contact the Dean-on-Call any time there is a concern or emergency in order to get advice and support in managing a situation involving a student.
 Learn more here.